achmelev/lilac/docs/web/markdowns/reference.markdown

 * Different from a [simple statement](#statements) a macro instruction statement uses parentheses to group parameters together, just like in Java.
 * A macro instruction identifier starts (by convention) with a point.
-* The following entities may be used as parameters of a macro instruction statement: literals, local variables, constants (including field and method references), local field names, macro instructions
+* The following entities may be used as parameters of a macro instruction statement: literals, local variables, constants (including field and method references), local fields  (referred to by their names), results of other macro instructions
 * Macro instruction statements (or rather their return values) may used in a recursive fashion as parameters of another macro instruction statements.
 * As macro instructions may (and usually do) expect parameters of a particular type cast expressions may be used to tell the assembler to generate the necessary [type conversion](#macro-parameter-type-conversions) instructions.

+**Note:** [field references](#field-reference-statement) and local fields as parameters of a macro instruction don't refer to the field's current value but to the field itself.
+To use a field's value as a macro instruction parameter you have to use the built-in macro instruction [.getfield](#getfield)

 Examples

 	::lilac
 	.invokevirtual(concat,this,.invokevirtual(toString,this),(Byte)arg1,(Boolean)arg2,(Char)arg3,(Double)arg4,(Float)arg5,(Int)arg6,(Long)arg7,(Short)arg8);

 ####Macro parameter type conversions

 While generating the sequence of instructions for a macro instruction the assembler tries to perform the necessary type conversions of parameters, such as boxing and unboxing, numerical conversions, string conversions